DUNE/computing-HWDB/_episodes/01-introduction.md

 - The goals are to give you the computing basis to communicate with the DUNE Hardware Database.
 ---

-## Overall structure of the training site
+## Structure of the training site

-It composes of 8 main sections.
+It composes of 8 main sessions.

 1. `Intro. to DUNE HWDB Training site` : This page.
 2. `HWDB Conceptual Overview and the DUNE PID` : It goes over briefly a history of Hardware Database, conceptual overview, and introduce the definiton of the **DUNE Parts Identifier (PID)**.
 3. `Setting up Component Types and Test Types` : Introduces the **PID hierarchy**.
 Then teaches you how to define **Component** and **Test Types**,